5 min read

 But do be careful, hackers are getting ever more sophisticated.
 The image below is an email, spoofing Microsoft Outlook.
 It uses the exact domain, and was recently used in a spearing attack to attain victim's Microsoft 365 login details/credentials.

 This can easily be prevented though.
 If you hover over a link within an email, the address that you would be set to (if you were to click) can be previewed.
-Before proceeding to click, alway view the address.
-Quite often it's very evident that you are being taken to a very different url to what is advertised.
+Before proceeding to click, always view the address.
+Quite often it's very evident that you are being taken to a very different URL to what is advertised.

-Ideally you should never click a link within an email - it's best practise to contact the business directly.
+Ideally, you should never click a link within an email - it's best practice to contact the business directly.
 Search for the company directly in Google and contact them using their direct contact details.
 Always question links in emails, especially when you are not expecting them.

 If you still have questions about your business' cybersecurity, then why not schedule some time with one of our experts.